Connecticut Nursing License Requirements

-A registered nurse who has graduated from a program in registered nursing but has not attempted the NCLEX-RN is permitted by law to practice as a registered nurse under supervision prior to issuance of a license.4 This practice may occur for up to 90 calendar days after graduation from the program, and does not require a separate application.4 The organization employing the registered nurse must verify graduation from a registered nursing program, and practice must cease either after 90 calendar days from the graduation date or upon notification that the nurse did not pass an attempt at the NCLEX-RN.4
+A registered nurse who has graduated from a program in registered nursing but has not attempted the NCLEX-RN is permitted by law to practice as a registered nurse under supervision prior to issuance of a license.4 This practice may occur for up to 90 calendar days after graduation from the program and does not require a separate application.4 The organization employing the registered nurse must verify graduation from a registered nursing program and practice must cease either after 90 calendar days from the graduation date or upon notification that the nurse did not pass an attempt at the NCLEX-RN.4

 4. Take the NCLEX-RN.

-After the Connecticut Department of Public Health has reviewed the completed licensing application materials, an Authorization to Test will be issued to the candidate for licensure.7 This authorization allows the candidate to schedule the NCLEX-RN with Pearson VUE, the test administrator.7 Following examination, the Connecticut Department of Public Health will notify the candidate whether the NCLEX-RN was successfully passed, and if so, a registered nursing license will be issued.7
+After the Connecticut Department of Public Health has reviewed the completed licensing application materials, an Authorization to Test will be issued to the candidate.7 This authorization allows the candidate to schedule the NCLEX-RN with Pearson VUE, the test administrator.7 Following examination, the Connecticut Department of Public Health will notify the candidate whether the NCLEX-RN was successfully passed, and if so, a registered nursing license will be issued.7

 6 Steps to Become an Advanced Practice Registered Nurse in Connecticut